Sensationalism: Exaggeration of science news

 With science news, the press release may be relied upon heavily, which can exaggerate or spin the findings.
 One theory for this practice, in addition to time constraints, is that journalists do not access academic articles as much since many are behind paywalls.
-One example of sensationalism in science news was in 1998 when Andrew Wakefield published a study in The Lancet showing a link between MMR vaccines and autism with it reaching the news media via press releases and a news conference getting widespread coverage despite the publication being flawed and the article later being debunked and retracted.
+One example of sensationalism in science news was the fraudulent Lancet MMR vaccine-autism study, published in 1998 by Andrew Wakefield in The Lancet, showing an unfounded link between MMR vaccines and autism, with it reaching the news media via press releases and a news conference getting widespread coverage despite the publication being flawed and the article later being debunked and retracted.

 Political polarization and democratic backsliding

 Political polarization and democratic backsliding can be exacerbated by the media environment and its incentives towards sensationalism.
 Algorithms that elevate sensational and inflammatory content across a range of platforms including social media, Google, and others have received criticism as fueling division in society.
 This extends beyond sorting people into echo chambers and filter bubbles to include radicalization by showing more extreme content in order to boost engagement.